 Additionally, Dymond and Kalu\v{z}a in \cite{omegdisp} show that $\omega_{\alpha(d)}$-equivalence is, in fact, a weaker type of equivalence than bi-Lipschitz, by providing instances of Delone sets that are $\omega_{\alpha}$-rectifiable but not bi-Lipschitz equivalent to $\Z^d$.

-By employing techniques introduced by Rivi\'ere and Ye in \cite{RivYe}, as well as Aliste, Coronel and Gambaudo \cite{linrep}, we give sufficient conditions for certain Delone sets to be $\omega$-rectifiables (see Theorem \ref{thm: sufcondomegdel} below).
+By employing techniques introduced by Rivi\'ere and Ye in \cite{RivYe}, as well as Aliste, Coronel and Gambaudo \cite{linrep}, we give sufficient conditions for a large class of Delone sets to be $\omega$-rectifiable (see Theorem \ref{thm: sufcondomegdel} below).
 From this, we obtain our first main result, establishing that there is a threshold of moduli of continuity for which two Delone sets belonging to this class cannot be distinguished by $\omega$-equivalence.